brendanpotter00/brendan-web/README.md

    - Ensure smooth scrolling behavior between sections.

 2. **Landing Page:**
-   - **Video Background:**
-     - Add a full-screen video element that plays on loop.
-     - Ensure that if the video is not playing, the background defaults to black.
    - **Central Low-Poly Earth Model:**
      - Integrate Three.js to render a low-poly Earth model.
      - Implement a fade-in animation effect on load.